hpc/charliecloud/doc-src/ch-fromhost_desc.rst

 :code:`--cray-mpi` dependencies and quirks
 ==========================================

-The implementation of :code:`--cray-mpi` for MPICH is messy, foul smelling, and brittle.
-It replaces or overrides the open source MPICH libraries installed in the container.
+The implementation of :code:`--cray-mpi` is messy, foul smelling, and brittle.
+It replaces or overrides the MPICH or OpenMPI libraries installed in the container.
 Users should be aware of the following.

+NOTE: A given item relates to both MPICH and OpenMPI unless otherwise stated.

 1. Containers must have the following software installed:

    a.
-Open source `MPICH <https://www.mpich.org/>`_.
+Corresponding open source MPI implementation.

-   b. `PatchELF with our patches <https://github.com/hpc/patchelf>`_.
-Use the
+   b.
+(MPICH) `PatchELF with our patches <https://github.com/hpc/patchelf>`_.
-      :code:`shrink-soname` branch.
+      Use the :code:`shrink-soname` branch.

-   c. :code:`libgfortran.so.3`, because Cray's :code:`libmpi.so.12` links to
+   c.
+(MPICH) :code:`libgfortran.so.3`, because Cray's :code:`libmpi.so.12`
-      it.
+      links to it.

-2. Applications must be linked to :code:`libmpi.so.12` (not e.g.
+2. Applications must be dynamically linked to :code:`libmpi.so.12` (not e.g.
    :code:`libmpich.so.12`).

-How to configure MPICH to accomplish this is not yet clear to us; :code:`test/Dockerfile.mpich` does it, while the Debian packages do not.
+   a.
+(MPICH) How to configure MPICH to accomplish this is not yet clear to us;
+      :code:`test/Dockerfile.mpich` does it, while the Debian packages do not.

-3. One of the :code:`cray-mpich-abi` modules must be loaded when :code:`ch-fromhost` is invoked.
+3. An ABI compatible module for the given MPI implementation must be loaded when :code:`ch-fromhost` is invoked.

+   a.
+(MPICH) Load the :code:`cray-mpich-abi` module.

+   b.
+(OpenMPI) We recommend loading the module of a version as close to what
+      is installed in the image as possible.
+This OpenMPI install needs to be built such that libmpi contains all needed plugins (as opposed to them being standalone shared libraries).
+See `OpenMPI's documentation
+      <https://www.open-mpi.org/faq/?category=building>`_ for how to do this.

 4. Tested only for C programs compiled with GCC, and it probably won't work otherwise.
 If you'd like to use another compiler or another programming